prasquin/AirPi/README.md

 ------------------------
 It additionally incorporates changes by Haydn Williams (github.com/haydnw), which include the following:

+* Ability to start automatically at boot (does not require any user interaction).
+  * This is set using the 'bootstart' parameter in 'settings.cfg'.
+  * OutputDir parameter is now required, to avoid writing to /root when loading at boot.
+* Renamed 'data' array to 'parameters' to better reflect its content, and avoid confusion with actual data.
+* Added 'alerts' modules which allow messages to be sent when errors occur.
+Includes email and tweet to start.
 * Greater control of LED behaviour.
 * Can disable error messages printed to screen.
 * Can print to screen in CSV format.